CoderDojoTC/ai-racing-league/docs/glossary.md

 # AI Racing League Glossary of Term

+#### Calibration
+A step in setting up a DonkeyCar where around five values configuration file is created that reflect the physical aspects of the RC car.
+There are three parameters for the throttle and two parameters for the steering.
+It is important to get these five parameters correct so you can precisely drive your DonkeyCar.

 #### CoderDojo
 An international program of over 2,300 coding clubs that uses data-driven practices to get students interested in coding.
 Many of the aspects of the AI Racing League uses these same principals.